openbsd/xenocara/lib/mesa/docs/isl/formats.rst

 ISL provides an API for introspecting the :cpp:enum:`isl_format` enum and getting various bits of information about a format.
-ISL provides helpers for introspecting both the data layout of an cpp:enum:`isl_format` and the capabilities of that format for a particular piece of Intel hardware.
+ISL provides helpers for introspecting both the data layout of an :cpp:enum:`isl_format` and the capabilities of that format for a particular piece of Intel hardware.

 Format Layout Introspection